y-liang/newsroom/README.md

 ## Running Locally
-The application will be running on [localhost:4200](http://localhost:4200/)
+The application will be running on [localhost:4200](http://localhost:4200/).
+The port can be specified by modifying the `"dev": "next dev -p 4200"` and `"start": "next start -p 4200"` scripts in the _package.json_ file.

-* Clone the repository: `git clone https://github.com/y-liang/starter-app-nextjs-contentful.git`
+* Clone the repository: `git clone https://github.com/y-liang/newsroom.git`
 * Install dependencies: `npm install`
-* Set environment variables defined in [`.env.local.example`](.env.local.example) in a _.env.local_ file
+* Set environment variables defined in _.env.local.example_ in a _.env.local_ file
 * Start the development server: `npm run dev`